Morgan director William M. Griswold guides a tour of J. Pierpont Morgan’s Library.

-William M. Griswold, director of The Morgan Library & Museum, recently welcomed fellow directors of nationwide Gilded Age museums for a walk-through of the McKim building.
-He began his tour by saying, "the McKim building is the heart and soul of The Morgan Library & Museum.
+William M. Griswold, former director of the Morgan Library & Museum, recently welcomed fellow directors of nationwide Gilded Age museums for a walk-through of J. Pierpont Morgan’s Library.
+He began his tour by saying, "The McKim building is the heart and soul of the Morgan Library & Museum.
 Not only does it embody the taste and vision of the museum's founder and patron, Pierpont Morgan, but over the years its beautiful rooms have become synonymous with all that makes the Morgan special.
-No visit is complete without a tour of the McKim building, and now, with this ambitious project and the installation of some of the Morgan's outstanding treasures, that experience will be greatly enhanced."
+No visit is complete without a tour of the J. Pierpont Morgan’s Library, and now, with this ambitious project and the installation of some of the Morgan's outstanding treasures, that experience will be greatly enhanced."

-Pierpont Morgan's Vision for the McKim
+Pierpont Morgan's Vision

 "I want a gem," Morgan declared to Charles Follen McKim upon commissioning him in 1902 to build a library adjacent to his residence to store and exhibit the overflowing collection of treasures he had amassed.
 According to Morgan's biographer and son-in-law, Herbert Satterlee, the basement of the house at the corner of 36th Street and Madison Avenue "became so crowded that it was difficult to get into it and find anything; books, pictures, and manuscripts were piled on the floor, after every table and chair had been filled."

 McKim was not the first architect that Morgan approached for the project.
-When Morgan was first contemplating building his library, he contacted Whitney Warren, designer of the New York Yacht Club, who produced an ornate, baroque design.
-Presumably dissatisfied with Warren's proposals, Morgan opted instead to commission Charles Follen McKim, whose firm, McKim, Mead and White, embodied the classical Beaux-Arts style.
+When he was first contemplating building his library, he contacted Whitney Warren, designer of the New York Yacht Club, who produced an ornate, baroque design.
+Presumably dissatisfied with Warren's proposal, Morgan opted instead to commission Charles Follen McKim, whose firm, McKim, Mead and White, favored the classical Beaux-Arts style.
 McKim's design for Morgan's library—the product of "months of study" according to correspondence—is a restrained exterior based on a combination of Italian Renaissance garden casinos and urban palazzi, with an exuberant interior.
 Constructed of fine, pinkish-white Tennessee marble, McKim's unparalleled library cost approximately $1.2 million at its completion in 1906.
-In Charles Herbert Reilly's words, "the work of McKim, Mead and White will be found, I think, to be one of the great determining forces in the history of the architecture of our time" (1924).
+In Charles Herbert Reilly's words, "The work of McKim, Mead and White will be found, I think, to be one of the great determining forces in the history of the architecture of our time" (1924).

-McKim on the Big Screen?
+J. Pierpont Morgan’s Library on the Big Screen?